-Designed with bodybuilders and physique competitors in mind, Anabolic Cutting is a way of limiting lean mass loss while maintaining favourable mood levels and sleep quality – aspects which can be negatively impacted by such strict routines .
+Designed with bodybuilders and physique competitors in mind, Anabolic Cutting is a way of limiting lean mass loss while maintaining favourable mood levels and sleep quality – aspects that can be negatively impacted by such strict routines .

 The proportion of lean mass that males lose when dieting for a competition (based on current case studies) ranges from 13 to 55% of total weight loss.
 Testosterone levels also plummet during these times of restricted calories [1,2,3,4].

 Using the Anabolic Cutting method, lean mass loss was just 50 grams over 16 weeks – less than one per cent.
 My testosterone levels were 100 – 150% higher at the end of my cut than in the case studies – even though I am ten years older than the oldest male.

 Here, I share the theory behind the Anabolic Cutting method, my body scans, the studies I used, and everything else to show why this is by far the best way of getting shredded.

 Firstly I would like to address the issue surrounding body fat percentages.

 I am currently working on an article and video dedicated to this matter, however, it is important to gain perspective.

 The image above references my body fat percentage, as measured by DEXA.
 This particular machine has measured thousands of males and none have ever come out below 10%.

 Having spoken to the pros who run these tests, stage-ready body fat using this machine is about 12-13%.
 This means I was only about 2% away from stage ready (bearing in mind I was 147 lbs at the end, this equates to just 3 – 4lbs or so of fat left to lose).